 - Posters can be put up inside RC elevators (see above) and only on the doors of butteries and Common Lounges.
 Posters should NOT be put up in non-RC elevators.

 - Any posters, signage or artwork that are put up in the common areas (e.g. walls, pillars, door, gates) outside designated notice boards will be removed.

-- Non-marking blue or white tack must be used to adhere posters or flyers.
+- Non-marking blue or white tack must be used to adhere posters.

 - All publicity needs to have either an individual student name or registered group name attached to it.
 Anonymous posters will be removed.

 - Posters may not promote the use of illegal substances.